 Note: The figure compares the Global Supply Chain Pressure Index (GSCPI) from Benigno et al. (2022) with alternative measures of supply chain disruptions.
-The left subplot includes the share of disrupted trade pairs from Smirnyagin and Tsyvinski (2022) over their quarterly 2008 to 2021 sample.
-The right subplot includes the Bloomberg Supply Constraint Indicator over a monthly 2008 to 2021 sample.
+The upper-left panel considers Elsayed et al. (2023)'s Global Sectoral Supply Disruption Index (GSSDI).
+The upper-right subplot includes the share of disrupted trade pairs from Smirnyagin and Tsyvinski (2022) over their quarterly 2008 to 2021 sample.
+The lower-left panel compares the GSCPI to Soto (2023)'s Supply Chain Bottleneck Index (SCBI), and lastly, the lower-right subplot includes the Bloomberg Supply Constraint Indicator over a monthly 2008 to 2021 sample.

-Figure 2 compares the GSCPI with two alternative measures of supply chain disruptions.
-The top panel compares the GSCPI to the share of disrupted trade pairs from Smirnyagin and Tsyvinski (2022).
-The measures are positively correlated (correlation coefficient: 0.39) and display spikes at similar times, e.g., during the Great Recession 2008/09 and following the Tohuku Earthquake in Japan.
-The bottom panel shows the GSCPI together with the Bloomberg Supply Constraint Indicator.8 The two indexes are also positively correlated (correlation coefficient: 0.53) and exhibit similar behavior around key dates, e.g., both measures are elevated following the 2011 Earthquake in Japan, increase during the US-China tariff dispute, and reach unmatched levels during the COVID-19 pandemic.
-These alternative measures of supply chain disruptions only become available in 2008, making them ill-suited to be used in our empirical analysis.
-However, the fact that they are positively correlated with the GSCPI, and share similar dynamics around key events, supports our use of the GSCPI as a gauge of aggregate supply chain conditions.
+the Covid-19 pandemic, and are highly positively correlated (coefficient: 0.67).
+In the top-right panel, we compare the GSCPI to the the share of disrupted trade pairs from Smirnyagin and Tsyvinski (2022).
+The measures are positively correlated (0.39) and display spikes at similar times, e.g., during the Great Recession and following the Tohuku Earthquake in Japan.
+In the bottomleft panel, we consider Soto (2023)'s Supply Chain Bottleneck Index (SCBI).
+Both capture similar dynamics and are highly correlated (0.70).
+Lastly, the bottom-right panel shows the GSCPI along with the Bloomberg Supply Constraint Indicator.11 The two indexes are also positively correlated (0.53) and exhibit similar behavior around key dates, e.g., 2011 Earthquake in Japan, during the US-China tariff dispute and the COVID-19 pandemic.
+Section 3.3 considers the GSSDI and SCBI to demonstrate the robustness of our results.
+By contrast, the other two measures only become available in 2008, making them ill-suited to be used in our empirical analysis.
+However, the fact that all are highly positively correlated with the GSCPI, and share similar dynamics around key events, supports our use of the GSCPI as a gauge of aggregate supply chain conditions.